The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Pope County?

-Pope County, Minnesota has 2 public high schools, along with 2 middle schools and 2 elementary schools.
+Pope County, Minnesota has 2 public high schools, serving approximately 424 students.

 What is the largest school district in Pope County?